rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 Each of the 10 contains the probability that the digit image belongs to one of 10 digit <strong>classes</strong>.

-Machine learning uses some terms that have alternate meanings for words also used in programming:
+Machine learning uses some terms that have alternate meanings for words also used by traditional programmers and statisticians:

 * Data points are called "samples".